Archie Duncan

 Stuck in a dead-end job, Graham Merrill adopts an otter, Mij, as a pet and then moves to an isolated village in western Scotland.
 Together they set out to explore the curious and magnificent natural wonders that surround their seaside home.
 Soon, Graham finds himself falling in love with the beautiful town doctor, Mary.
 Before long, the three become inseparable friends.

-Lancelot and Guinevere Lancelot and Guinevere (1963) Character: Sir Lamorak
+Sword of Lancelot Sword of Lancelot (1963) Character: Sir Lamorak

 The Mouse on the Moon The Mouse on the Moon (1963) Character: U.S.A.F.
 General